-Figure 80 shows a diagram of how these functions are combined onto a single pin.
-Note that when the pin is configured as a GPIO, the corresponding logic is powered from AVDD and AVSS.
+Figure 65 depicts a diagram of how these functions are combined onto a single pin.
+When the pin is configured as a GPIO, the corresponding logic is powered from AVDD and AVSS.
 When the devices are operated with bipolar analog supplies, the GPIO outputs bipolar voltages.
 Care must be taken to not load the GPIO pins when used as outputs because large currents can cause droop or noise on the analog supplies.
-GPIO pins use Schmitt triggered inputs, with hysteresis to make the input more resistance to noise; see the Electrical Characteristics table for GPIO thresholds.
+GPIO pins use Schmitt triggered inputs with hysteresis to make the input more resistance to noise; see the Electrical Characteristics table for GPIO thresholds.